Cyprus Travel Guide

 Cyprus has a rich history, spanning over 10,000 years.
 There are many archaeological and antiquities sites scattered around the island, dating from the New Stone Age through to the Roman Empire.The earliest known human activity on the island dates back to around the 10th millennium BCE.
 Archaeological remains from this period include the well–preserved Neolithic village of Khirokitia, which has been declared a World Heritage Site by UNESCO, along with the Tombs of the Kings.

 Cyprus gained its independence from the United Kingdom in 1960.
 Despite a constitution which guaranteed a degree of power–sharing between the Greek Cypriot majority and the Turkish Cypriot minority, the two populations with backing from the governments of Greece and Turkey, respectively clashed in 1974, with the end result being the occupation of the northern and eastern 40% of the island by Turkey.
 In 1983, the Turkish–held area declared itself the "Turkish Republic of Northern Cyprus".
-So far, only Turkey recognizes the TRNC, while all other governments and the United Nations recognize only the government of the Republic of Cyprus over the whole island.
+So far, only Turkey recognises the TRNC, while all other governments and the United Nations recognise only the government of the Republic of Cyprus over the whole island.

 Contrary to what many people believe, Cyprus is not part of Greece, however Greek is the main language spoken in the south of the island.
 In the northern part of the island, the TRNC, since the island has been divided, Turkish is the official language.
 Although, perhaps best known for its sunshine packed coastal beaches, Cyprus is also blessed with rolling hills, pine forests and stunning mountain ranges, the Troodos Mountains in the south west and the limestone range of Kyrenia in the north.